KIRK: If my ancestors were forced out of the cities into the deserts, the hills

 Shatner the Canadian explains the preamble of the Constitution to us!
-As we draw closer to the Fourth quite a few of my posts will have a Declaration of Independence theme.

 One of the “alternate Earth” episodes that became fairly common as the original Star Trek series proceeded, as explained by Hodgkin’s Law of Parallel Planetary Development, this episode featured an Earth where a cataclysmic war had driven the Americans, the Yangs, out of their cities and into primitive warbands.
 Chinese Communists, the Kohms, settled in America.
 Their technology was a few steps higher than the Yangs.
 The Yangs had been waging a war for generations to drive the Kohms from their land, and the episode coincided with the Yangs taking the last of “the Kohm places”.